Green Light (John Legend song): Music video

-A music video has been filmed and was released on August 22, 2008 on FNMTV.
+An accompanying music video was released on August 22, 2008 on FNMTV.
 André 3000 appears in the video along with Legend.
-Singer Estelle also makes an appearance in the video.
 Visual effects and editorial for the video were created by Baked FX, previously Baked Goods.
-The video starts with John Legend singing on the piano to his best-selling single, "Ordinary People".
-After that, the video proceeds to a wild party.
+The video starts with John Legend performing one of his previous hit songs, "Ordinary People".
+Afterwards, the video proceeds to a wild party.
 At the end of the video, a snippet from Legend's song "Good Morning", also on Evolver, is played during the morning after, while Legend and André 3000 leave the house and other party guests remain asleep.

+English singer Estelle, who was signed to Legend's Homeschool Records, makes a cameo appearance in the video.